The-AIR-Project/the-air-project.github.io/about.md

 # The Team
 Insert photo of team
 #### Connor Simmons
-About Connor
+About Connor Simmons

 #### Brian Mao
 About Brian Mao

 #### Aditya Matam
-About Adi
+About Aditya Matam

 #### Sam Raisbeck
-About Sam
+About Sam Raisbeck